Summer Reading Challenge

 Summer Reading Challenge 2024: Marvellous Makers

-Also in 2024 our friends at arcpartnership sponsored a free prize draw, offering everyone who completed the challenge a chance to win some Crayola goodies, and allowing us to offer a small pack of crayons as an extra prize at the end of the challenge.
+Also in 2024 our friends at arcpartnership sponsored a free prize draw, offering everyone who completed the challenge a chance to win some Crayola goodies, and allowed us to offer a small pack of crayons as an extra reward at the end of the challenge.

 8,165 children in Nottinghamshire took part in the challenge in 2024 (including the Mini Challenge).